Buying Alhambra tickets in advance

 You now buy the tickets directly from the Alhambra.
 The page is new and you should check it daily if your dates are blocked in red.

-You can buy up to 10 tickets in advance but not for the same day.
+You can buy up to 10 tickets in advance.
 When buying your tickets, you will need to decide what time you want to visit the Nazrid Palaces.

 PRINTING YOUR TICKETS

 If you buy the tickets online, you can print a paper version with a QR code to use as your ticket.